 The Pi 3B+ does consume more power than the Pi 3 and this might not be desirable in your project.

-The new Pi will be available from all official Pi re-sellers so you can expect to buy one from the same places you got your Pi 3 or Pi Zero.
-This will include :
+The new Pi is available from all official Pi re-sellers so you can expect to buy one from the same places you got your Pi 3 or Pi Zero.
+The most popular suppliers are listed on my Buy a Raspberry Pi page.

 You can read more about the official announcement over on the Raspberry Pi Blog.